chmlee/ream-doc-v2/docs/Language/Advanced/Reference.md

-# Advanced Inheritance
+# Reference

 ::: warning NOTE

-Advanced inheritance is not yet implemented in the parser.
+Reference is not yet implemented in the parser.
-The goal is for entries to make use of the information from their parent entries and/or sub-entries.
+The functionality is inspired by YAML's [anchors and aliases](https://yaml.org/spec/1.2/spec.html#anchor/), and allows users to reuse existing data.

-To generate entries based on their parent entries:
+This allows referencing data from parent entry:

 ```ream
 # The Benelux Union
 - members: